 Well, thanks to the Library of Congress, it just got a whole lot easier.

-Last year, Lynanne Schweighofer, a Moving Image Preservation Specilist at the Packard Campus in Culpeper, Virginia, came into possession of eight rolls of nitrate film reels.
+In 2013 Lynanne Schweighofer, a Moving Image Preservation Specilist at the Packard Campus in Culpeper, Virginia, came into possession of eight rolls of nitrate film reels.
 Schwieghofer got the reels from her parents who had found them while cleaning out their deceased neighbor's home when they were serving as the executors to her estate.
 Upon inspection, Schweighofer discovered that one of the reels contained a “Kinograms” newsreel featuring a prominent story on Game 7 of the 1924 World Series.
 The good folks at the Library of Congress cleaned up the footage, digitized it and reached out to a local composer, Andrew Simpson, to compose a musical score.

 The resulting video is incredible!
 The only known footage from the series, it's pretty much a 1920s-style Sportscenter highlight package, which shows the pivotal points in the game, including McNeely's game winning hit.
 Cheers to the LOC for recapturing one of Washington's greatest sports moments.
 For more on how they did it, check out their National Audio-Visual Conference Center blog.
 Go Nats!